apurvamalankar806-sketch/WeatherLens-India-project/README.md

 WeatherLens India is an end-to-end data science project that analyzes 24+ years of Indian weather data to uncover climate patterns, understand rainfall behaviour, and predict whether it will rain on a given day.

-The project combines exploratory data analysis, unsupervised clustering, supervised machine learning, and interactive dashboards — built in both Python (Streamlit) and Power BI — to tell a complete story from raw data to actionable insight.
+The project combines exploratory data analysis, unsupervised clustering, supervised machine learning, and interactive dashboards — built in both Python (Streamlit) and Power BI — to tell a complete story from raw data to actionable insights.

 ## Project Highlights